Will mail, packages be delivered on Good Friday, Easter weekend?

 (NEXSTAR) – The Easter bunny makes the rounds on Sunday, but other deliveries may be delayed over the holiday weekend.

-The United States Postal Service does not list Good Friday nor Easter Sunday as recognized holidays for employees.
-Of course, the USPS observes every Sunday as a day off, but this means business will also go on as usual every other day of the holiday weekend, as well as Monday, April 10.
+The United States Postal Service does not list Good Friday or Easter Sunday as recognized holidays for employees.
+Of course, the USPS observes every Sunday as a day off, but this means the business will also go on, as usual, every other day of the holiday weekend, as well as Monday, April 10.

 In other cases, when a recognized holiday falls on a weekend, the USPS observes it either the day before or the day after.